-i 1 C 1 C 2
+i_1 C_1 C_2

-$\checkmark o_1$
+$\sqrt{o_1}$

 02

 03

 04

-Tableau (15) can be regarded as the initial state of the grammar, with C_1 and C_2 ranked at the same height.
+Tableau (13) can be regarded as the initial state of the grammar, with C1 and C2 ranked at the same height.
 Under the pooling-tie regime, candidate o_3 is optimal, because it incurs fewer violations (namely, 2) in the top stratum than any other candidates do; so o_3 will be deemed the "loser" for EDCD.
-Under the permuting-tie regime, by contrast, candidates o_1 and o_2 will be optimal interchangeably, depending on which total ranking is randomly selected at each evaluation; so both o_1 and o_2 will perform as "losers."
-Under the "conflict-tie" regime, finally, the learner looks for a set of candidates where each two members are preferred by different constraints; thus, the members of the pair $o_1 \sim o_2$ are preferred by different constraints (C_1 prefers o_2 , C_2 prefers o_1); the same is true for the members of the pair $o_2 \sim o_3$, the members of the pair $o_1 \sim o_4$, and the members of the pair $o_3 \sim o_4$; the learner will therefore consider all members of the pair $o_2 \sim o_4$ do not tie).
-From section 7, we can see that this set is larger than necessary: the number of candidates considered under the "conflict-tie" scenario (three) is somewhere between the number considered by Variationist EDCD (two) and the number considered by the non-error-driven CD algorithms (four); this implies that convergence times will be longer than necessary.
-A more important problem is that the conflict-tie scenario is poorly defined as a mechanism for determining optimal forms, because the "is tied with" relation is no longer transitive (Tesar 2000:27): if the evaluation of tableau (15) proceeds from top to bottom, then in order to see that candidate o_4 is not optimal, it has to be compared with the whole set $\{o_1, o_2, o_3\}$ rather than with just any one of the optimal forms (as in the mark-pooling and permuting-tie scenarios).
+Under the permuting-tie regime, by contrast, candidates o_1 and o_2 will be optimal interchangeably, depending on which total ranking will be randomly selected at each evaluation; so both o_1 and o_2 will perform as "losers".
+Under the "conflict tie" regime, finally, the learner looks for a set of candidates where each two members are preferred by different constraints; thus, the members of the pair $o_1 \sim o_2$ are preferred by different constraints (C1 prefers o_2 , C_2 prefers o_1); the same goes for the members of the pair $o_2 \sim o_3$, the members of the pair $o_1 \sim o_3$, the members of the pair $o_1 \sim o_4$, and the members of the pair $o_3 \sim o_4$; the learner will therefore consider all members of the set $\{o_1, o_2, o_3\}$ as "losers" (candidate o_4 is not included, because the members of the pair $o_2 \sim o_4$ do not tie).
+From section 7 we can see that this set is larger than necessary: the number of candidates considered under the "conflict tie" scenario (three) is somewhere between the number considered by Variationist EDCD (two) and the number considered by the non-errordriven CD algorithms (four); this implies that convergence times will be longer than necessary.
+A more important problem is that the conflict-tie scenario is poorly defined as a mechanism for determining optimal forms, because the "is tied with"-relation is no longer transitive (Tesar 2000: 27): if the evaluation of tableau (13) proceeds from top to bottom, then in order to see that candidate o_4 is not optimal, it has to be compared to the whole set $\{o_1, o_2, o_3\}$ rather than to just any one of the optimal forms (as in the mark-pooling and permuting-tie scenarios).
 Because of this potentially explosive behavior in evaluation, Tesar is dissatisfied with conflict ties himself: he rightly judges them "a bad replacement for [mark pooling] in general" (p.
-27) and decides to use them "sparingly" (p.
+27), and decides to use them "sparingly" (p.
 27).

 A problem shared by the pooling and conflict ties has to do with the continuity between children's grammars and adult grammars.
-In (15), an especially problematic candidate is o_3 : it can be optimal (and would therefore be produced by the child) in both the pooling-tie and the conflict-tie scenarios, although in a factorial typology it is harmonically bounded by the combination of C1 and C2 (and would therefore never be produced by an adult with a totally ranked hierarchy).
-By contrast, the permuting-tie scenario restricts the set of potentially informative "losers" to o_1 and o_2 , precisely the set of possible optima under intrastratal ranking permutation; since such permutation is the manner in which totally ranked hierarchies will have to be constructed from the final stratified hierarchy, Variationist EDCD ensures that both children and adults are subject to the same general typological restrictions of OT, namely, factorial typology.
+In (13), an especially problematic candidate is o_3 : it can be optimal (and would therefore be produced by the child) in both the pooling-tie and the conflict-tie scenarios, although in a factorial typology it is harmonically bounded by the combination of C_1 and C_2 (and would therefore never be produced by an adult with a totally ranked hierarchy).
+By contrast, the permuting-tie scenario restricts the set of potentially informative "losers" to o_1 and o_2 , precisely the set of possible optima under intrastratal ranking permutation; since such permutation is the manner in which totally ranked hierarchies will have to be constructed from the final stratified hierarchy, Variationist EDCD ensures that both children and adults are subject to the same general typological restrictions of OT, namely factorial typology.